-JHF posted gross income of 66.3 billion yen in the Securitization Support Account, through an increase in the balance of purchased loans and appropriate loan management and so on.
-Thanks to this, including the reserves up to the previous term, it posted a surplus carried forward of 212.2 billion yen.
-As costs tended to emerge later than earnings for credit risk, etc. of the Securitization Support Business (Purchased Program), the loss in the latter half was offset by profit in the first half of the loan period, and therefore, in order to be prepared for future emergence of credit risk, etc., JHF posted this 66.3 billion yen as reserve fund (under Article 44.1 of the Act on General Rules for Independent Administrative Agency).
+JHF posted gross income of 64.5 billion yen in the Securitization Support Account, through an increase in the balance of purchased loans and appropriate loan management and so on.
+From this, including the reserves up to the previous term, it posted a surplus carried forward of 276.7 billion yen.
+As costs tended to emerge later than earnings for credit risk, etc. of the Securitization Support Business (Purchased Program), the loss in the latter half was offset by profit in the first half of the loan period, and therefore, in order to be prepared for future emergence of credit risk, etc., JHF has carried over the necessary amount as reserve funds to the 3rd Mid-term Target Period.